waywardphilosopher/lookingforwisdom/content/posts/han-fei.md

 +++
 categories = ["Philosopher Files"] date = 2022-02-24T10:00:00Z
-description = ""
 draft = false
 image = "/images/La-Justice.jpg"
 slug = "han-fei"
-summary = "For the philosopher Han Fei, the ultimate form of charisma was to have no charisma.
+description = "For the philosopher Han Fei, the ultimate form of charisma was to have no charisma.
 His ideas were instrumental in cementing the power of Qin Shihuang, the First Emperor." tags = ["Philosopher Files"] title = "The Charisma of No-Charisma: Han Fei, Law, and the Art of Politics"